RicardoIT-Web/Love_Running_Members_log/README.md

 # Bugs

+#### _**Solved Bugs**_

+* When I wrote this code, the program was only accepting interger and float responses from the User when inputting their daily distances.
+Empty and string responses were breaking the program and the user has to start from scratch.
+This was fixed by amending the exception error type from typeError to ValueError.
+An if statement was also introduced to avoid negative value inputs by the user.

 #### _**Remaining Bugs**_

-* This version of the program will only accept integer or float responses from the user when prompted to provide daily runs.
-If the user types a sting or simply press enter before providing an input, the program will stop and the user will have restart program from scratch.

-The fix for this has been added to the Future Features section above.
+* No bugs remaining.

 # Deployment